 - Do we really need to overhaul policing?
 How did we get here?

 - How can I help?

-When we talk about defunding the police, we are referring to the definition of moving funds from the police to training, community programs, etc. You may be asking, “Why not use reform the police as the slogan?”
-As a country we have, and continue to, reform the police each and every year.
+When we talk about defunding the police (and we truly wish there was a better slogan), we are referring to the definition of moving funds from the police to training, community programs, etc. You may be asking, “Why not use reform the police as the slogan?”
+As a country, we have and continue to, reform the police each and every year.
 Unfortunately, the reforming policies throughout the decades have not made the necessary improvements needed to change the approach and culture of law enforcement.